Henry's Cat

 Henry's Cat is a British animated children's television series, created by Bob Godfrey and Stan Hayward and directed by Godfrey, who was also the producer of Roobarb and Noah and Nelly in...
 SkylArk.
-The show stars a yellow feline, known only as Henry's Cat, and his many friends and enemies.
+The show stars a yellow cat, known only as Henry's Cat, and his many friends and enemies.
 In every episode, narration and character voices were provided by Bob Godfrey.

-Henry's Cat was first screened by BBC Television in the United Kingdom on September 12, 1983, and aired for 5 series and 51 episodes.
+Henry's Cat was first screened by BBC Television in the United Kingdom on 12 September 1983, and originally aired until 8 December 1987 for its first four series.
+After a five-year hiatus, it returned for an additional fifth series, which aired from 24 December 1992 to 10 June 1993.
+A total of 51 episodes were produced across the five series.
 The show was re-dubbed for American audiences with the voice of Dom DeLuise.